priyesh2/nginx-phpfpm/README.md

 EXPOSE 80: This exposes port 80, which is the default HTTP port for Nginx.

-CMD service php7.4-fpm start && nginx -g "daemon off;": This starts the PHP-FPM and Nginx services when the container is started.
+CMD service php7.4-fpm start && nginx -g "daemon off;": This starts the PHP-FPM and Nginx services when the container is started